Tulum’s street art is one of the best-kept secrets of this magical pueblo.

 Street art has a beautifully nuanced way of telling a story.

-The culture of street art in Tulum is very present, in part thanks to the urban art collective Tinasah, which in 2019, hosted the first FAT Tulum Art Festival (Festival Arte Tinasah) with the aim to paint over 12 walls by 12 artists in just 12 weeks.
+The culture of street art in Tulum is very present, in part thanks to the urban art collective Tinasah, which in 2019, hosted the first FAT Tulum Art Festival (Festival Arte Tinasah) to paint over 12 walls by 12 artists in just 12 weeks.
 (P.S.
 Their Instagram is also helpful for getting clues on where to find Tulum’s street art).

-“TINASAH’s work in Tulum is grounded in a shared belief that street art is about making change happen and creating murals for the community in Tulum that have a positive cultural and political influence.” –CultureTrip
+“TINASAH’s work in Tulum is grounded in a shared belief that street art is about making change happen and creating murals for the community in Tulum that have a positive cultural and political influence.”

 Street Art on Calle Sol Oriente

-Calle Sol Oriente is about two blocks below the main Avenida Tulum crossing the pueblo from north to south (so the east side of the town).
-It is the street we lived on and luckily so because this street is chock-full of painted walls and hidden murals!
+Calle Sol Oriente is about two blocks below the main Avenida Tulum, crossing the pueblo from north to south (the east side of the town).

 Mayan Women

-On the sidewall of the scooter rental store, you’ll see a mural of indigenous Mayan women cooking together (one of my favorites) by Mailen (@mailenparmiggiani) for the Tinasah FAT festival.
+On the sidewall of the scooter rental store, you’ll see a mural of indigenous Mayan women cooking together.
+This is one of my favorite murals in Tulum.

 This piece is especially worth visiting because of what it represents.
-As Tinasah says on their Instagram (loosely translated), “the mural represents the traditions that are slowly disappearing within a pueblo, that sadly, values money more than the soul of the earth where it lives.
+As Tinasah says on their Instagram (loosely translated), “The mural represents the traditions that are slowly disappearing within a pueblo that, sadly, values money more than the soul of the earth where it lives.
 It’s our hope that this mural honors and helps preserve Mayan territories and their traditions.”

-“Un muro que rescata las tradiciones que lentamente van desapareciendo en un pueblo que parece valorar más el dinero que el alma de la tierra donde se vive; deseamos que se preserven y honren las tierras mayas en las que vivimos y sus tradiciones.” @tinasahhouse
+“Un muro que rescata las tradiciones que lentamente van desapareciendo en un pueblo que parece valorar más el dinero que el alma de la tierra donde se vive; deseamos que se preserven y honren las tierras mayas en las que vivimos y sus tradiciones.”

 Fish Head People & Tulum Te Amo

-Soon you’ll come to the strange fish people mural and the “Tulum te amo” mural.
-Both receive many visitors – I know because I used to live right on this street and used to people watch out the window, lol).
-Keep going to find a handful of small street art pieces by various artists including one large wall decorated with an Aztec-looking figure that stands out in blue and yellow.
+Keep going to find a handful of small street art pieces by various artists, including one large wall decorated with an Aztec-looking figure that stands out in blue and yellow.

 “Tlaloc” mural by @guri.arte @felipecespedesart and @nicenaranja